 The Buck Foundation awards grants only to 501(c)(3) organizations and non-governmental agencies.
 The Buck Foundation will not accept grant requests from individuals, for endowments, or for capital campaigns.
 We focus primarily on organizations with annual budgets under $1,000,000 where a small grant can make a significant impact.
 The Buck Foundation also focuses on small, grassroots organizations and innovative start-ups.

-The Buck Foundation accepts letters of inquiry from qualified organizations in Colorado, and from Hana in East Maui, Hawai’i, where the family has a long-standing history.
-Small grants have been made to nonprofit organizations outside of these geographic areas at the Board of Directors’ discretion.
+The Buck Foundation accepts letters of inquiry from qualified organizations in Colorado and from Hana in East Maui, Hawai’i, where the family has a long-standing history.

 The Buck Foundation makes both General Operations Support grants and Program Specific grants.
 General Operating Support provides unrestricted funding to help support and maintain an organization as it pursues its mission.
 This type of grant is flexible and gives the grantee the ability to use the funds where they are most appropriate.
 If you are requesting a General Operating Support grant you will be required to describe how the funds to be utilized.
 For Program Specific grants you will be expected to describe what the grant will be used for along with a program budget.

 What We Do Not Fund

 - Organizations that discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, except to serve a historically disadvantaged group

 - Debt retirement

 - Activities, projects, or programs that will have been completed before funding becomes available (no retroactive funding)

 - Endowments, or other reserve funds